Mohamed-Ali7/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 5-listfilesdigitonly: Display current directory contents in long format, with user and group IDs displayed numerically, And hidden files (starting with .).
 File 6-firstdirectory: creates a directory named my_first_directory in the /tmp/ directory.
 File 7-movethatfile: Move the file betty from /tmp/ to /tmp/my_first_directory.
+File 8-firstdelete: Delete the file betty is in /tmp/my_first_directory.